 Rescue experiment

-The liver cancer cells were transfected with miR-34a demeth and miR-34a demeth + si MMP2 respectively, and the corresponding MTT, Western blot and Transwell experiments were carried out.
-The results are shown in Figure 6, Supplementary Figures 3-5.
-Compared with miR-34a demeth group, cell migration and proliferation in miR-34a demeth + si MPP2 group increased, cell activity increased, the expression levels of Bcl-2, N-cadherin and β-catenin were up-regulated, and the expression levels of Caspase 9, Caspase 3, E-cadherin and Bax were down-regulated. miR-34a demeth + si MPP2 group had no significant difference with the control group.
-The above results showed that inhibition of MPP2 could counteract the effect of miR-34a demethylation on cell biological function.
+The liver cancer cells were transfected with miR-34a demethylation and miR-34a demethylation + si MMP2 respectively, and corresponding MTT, Western blot analysis, and Transwell experiments were conducted (Figure 6, Supplementary Figures 3-5).
+Compared with the miR-34a demethylation group, cell migration and proliferation in the miR-34a demethylation + si MPP2 group were increased; cell activity was increased; the expression levels of Bcl-2, N-cadherin, and β-catenin were upregulated; and the expression levels of caspase 9, caspase 3, E-cadherin, and Bax were downregulated.
+The miR-34a demethylation + si MPP2 group had no significant difference with the control group.
+The above results show that inhibition of MPP2 can counteract the effect of miR-34a demethylation on cell biological function.

 DISCUSSION

-miRNA plays an eye-catching role in the process of cell biology, and it also affects cell processes such as cell proliferation, differentiation, apoptosis and growth by regulating the expression level of many genes[18]. miRNA shows dynamic changes in different stages of cells.
+miRNA plays an important role in the process of cell biology, and also affects cell processes such as cell proliferation, differentiation, apoptosis, and growth by regulating the expression level of many genes[18]. miRNA shows dynamic changes in different stages of cells.
 The high expression level of miRNA has specificity in different stages of cell development, thus playing a specific function in a certain period[19].
-As the expression level of miRNA in normal tissues and tumor tissues is quite different[18] and can reflect the development and differentiation of tumor[20], thus how to regulate miRNA expression level has become a new research direction in cancer therapy.
-Some studies claimed that miRNA was strictly regulated by DNA methylation[21].
-Oshima et al[22] found that DNA methylation could down-regulate miRNA encoded by 14q32 gene, thus inhibiting tumor development.
-Ning et al[23] showed that DNMT1 and EZH2 mediated DNA methylation and silenced miR-200b, miR-200a and miR429, and eventually promoted the formation of gastric cancer and glioblastoma.
+As the expression level of miRNA in normal tissues and tumor tissues is quite different[18] and can reflect the development and differentiation of tumor[20], how to regulate miRNA expression level has become a new research direction in cancer therapy.
+Some studies have claimed that miRNA is strictly regulated by DNA methylation[21].
+Oshima et al[22] found that DNA methylation could downregulate miRNA encoded by 14q32 gene, thus inhibiting tumor development.
+Ning et al[23] showed that DNA (cytosine-5)-methyltransferase 1 and enhancer of zeste homolog 2 mediate DNA methylation and silence miR-200b, miR-200a and miR429, eventually promoting the development of gastric cancer and glioblastoma.
 Due to the reversibility of methylation and the amplification effect of miRNA, methylated miRNA can be used as a diagnostic index for cancer[24].

 The miR-34a promoter has a CpG site near 400 bp to 500 bp (Figure 1B), so its expression level may be regulated by DNA methylation.
-The results showed that the expression level of miR-34a in liver cancer cells was lower than that in normal liver cells, while the methylation degree was higher than that in normal liver cells.
-After DNA demethylation, the expression level of miR-34a in liver cancer cells increased, the apoptosis of cells increased, while the migration, invasion and proliferation ability decreased.
-Many studies[25,26] suggested that miR-34a could inhibit the proliferation and invasion of liver cancer cells and promote cell apoptosis by acting on different target proteins.
-The above results indicated that miR-34a was regulated by down-regulation or silencing of CpG methylation[27], thus leading to the occurrence of liver cancer.
-The expression level of miR-34a in liver cancer cells increased after demethylation, thus playing the role of tumor suppressor to prevent the subsequent development of liver cancer.
+The results showed that the expression level of miR-34a in liver cancer cells was lower than that in normal liver cells, whereas the methylation degree was higher than that in normal liver cells.
+After DNA demethylation, the expression level of miR-34a in liver cancer cells was increased; the apoptosis of cells was increased; and the migration, invasion, and proliferation ability were decreased.
+Many studies[25,26] have suggested that miR-34a can inhibit the proliferation and invasion of liver cancer cells and promote cell apoptosis by acting on different target proteins.
+The above results indicate that miR-34a is regulated by downregulation or silencing of CpG methylation[27], thus leading to the occurrence of liver cancer.
+The expression level of miR-34a in liver cancer cells was increased after demethylation, thus playing the role of tumor suppressor to prevent the subsequent development of liver cancer.